Skip to content

 type State interface {

-// Data operations
+// Data operations - actual business data

-Get(key string) (any, bool) // Retrieve a value by key
+Get(key string) (any, bool)

-Set(key string, value any) // Store a value by key
+Set(key string, value any)

-// Metadata operations
+// Metadata operations - processing information

-GetMeta(key string) (string, bool) // Retrieve metadata by key
+GetMeta(key string) (string, bool)

-SetMeta(key string, value string) // Store metadata by key
+SetMeta(key string, value string)

-// State operations
+// State operations - manipulation and lifecycle

 }

-Data vs Metadata
+Data vs Metadata Distinction

-Data contains the actual information agents work with:
+Data - The actual information agents process:

-• User messages
+• User inputs and queries

-• Processing results
+• Processing results and outputs

-• Intermediate calculations
+• Intermediate computation results

-Metadata contains information about the data:
+Metadata - Information about the processing:

-• Processing instructions
+• Agent routing instructions

-• Quality scores
+• Quality scores and confidence levels

 go